Does Crypto Mining Damage Your GPU?

 Crypto mining has become one of the best ways to passively earn cryptocurrencies.
-While the world’s leading crypto, Bitcoin, now requires specialized equipment, a large percentage of altcoins can still be mined using a Graphical Processing Unit (GPU).
 However, GPU mining pushes computers to the power limit.
 This leaves many crypto miners wondering if the process of mining can damage a GPU and, therefore, slow down the output of a computer or laptop.

 In this guide, we will briefly explain how GPUs are used in the process of mining, why a graphics card can get damaged when mining cryptocurrencies, and the best ways to avoid GPU damage.